gangelop/KeeSteg/README.md

 KeeSteg
 =======

-A shell script to hide KeePassX databases with steghide
+A bash script to hide KeePassX databases with steghide